instill-ai/cookbook/README.md

 ## Notebooks

-Explore the following example notebooks and learn how our full-stack AI infrastructure can help you build and deploy real-world production-grade AI applications from the comfort of a jupyter notebook.
+Explore the following example notebooks and learn how our full-stack AI infrastructure can help you build and deploy real-world production-grade AI applications from the comfort of a Jupyter Notebook.

 **Instance Segmentation with ☁️ Instill Cloud**<br>
 [![Open in Google